 “Mystery glows in the rose bed, the secret is hidden in the rose.”
 12th Century Persian Poem

-Pre-Christian France worshipped Rosemerth (Rose Mother) in fertility rituals on sacred mounds and hills, and in Greece, Hecate goddess of witchcraft, wore a crown of roses.
-Altars in the temples of Aphrodite and Venus were piled high with roses and floors strewn with petals.
-Priestesses adorned their bodies with rose oil and wore rose garlands around their necks and head.
+Ancient Greece and Rome both had religious festivals and feasts for the rose and her Goddesses.
+“Rhodophoria” was a festival of roses held in honour of Isis throughout the Roman Empire.
+Altars in the temples of Isis, Aphrodite and Venus were piled high with roses and floors strewn with petals.
+Priestesses adorned their bodies with rose oil and wore rose garlands around their necks.

 Today we know the rose contains chemical compounds that release “feel good” endorphins while reducing cortisol and blood pressure, causing the brain to enter the deep calm, dreamy states.
 Were these ancient priestesses using the scent of the rose to alter their consciousness?
 According to Dr. David Stewart, The Chemistry of Essential Oils Made Simple, rose oil has the highest electromagnetic frequency of all flowers, raising human vibrational frequency when inhaled.

 So cupcake feminism indeed.
-I invite you this Rosalia (May 23rd) to put on your frilly apron.
-Much more than an overindulgence in either sugar or the New Domesticity, these divine confections are a direct connection to a feminine spiritual heritage thousands of years old.
-Bake these cupcakes in honor of the ancient priestesses whose mystical practices were outlawed by patriarchal religions.
+I invite you to put on your magical frilly apron in honour of the Sisterhood of The Rose.
+Bake these cupcakes for the ancient Rose Goddesses and Rose Queen’s whose mystical practices were outlawed by patriarchal religions.
 Allow their aroma and flavour to uplift your spirit and nourish your soul.
-Consider them a sacrament to the Magna Mater (Great Mother) Queen of Heaven and Earth, “the one who makes all things flourish”.
+Consider them a sacrament to Queen of Heaven and Earth, “the one who makes all things flourish”.

-Wild Rose Cupcakes w/Butter Cream Frosting
+Divine Rose Cupcakes w/Rose Sugar Frosting

 Makes Approx. 24 mini-cupcakes

 - 3 cups of rose petals (make sure they are scented!
 Rugosa Rose is divine)

-- 2 cups organic unbleached flour
+- 2 cups all-purpose flour

-- 2 cups organic cane sugar (1/2 cup for cakes, 1 cup for rose sugar,1 & 1/2 cups for rose syrup)
+- 3 cups sugar (1/2 cup for cakes, 1 cup for rose sugar,1 & 1/2 cups for rose syrup)

 - 1⁄2 teaspoon salt